thomasgallo/mono_slam_tensorflow/installtensorflow.md

 'conda install pillow, lxml, jupyter, matplotlib, opencv, cython'

-maybe also contextlib2, I have it installed, but don´t know if it is needed.
+maybe also contextlib2, I have it installed, but donÂ´t know if it is needed.

 ### clone the repository